novaframework/nova/docs/03_routing.md

 The websocket controller needs to implement three functions: `websocket_init/1`, `websocket_handle/2`, `websocket_info/2`.
 More information about these callbacks can be found in the [Cowboy documentation](https://ninenines.eu/docs/en/cowboy/2.6/guide/ws_handlers/).

+*Important*
+One needs to define `protocol => ws` in the options-map in order to enable websocket communications.

 ## How to create routes